cfbautistaofficial01/wazuh_guide/README.md

   - "15150:1515"
   - "5140:514/udp"
   - "55000:55000"
-# dashboard example if needed:
+# Dashboard examples if needed:
 #  - "8443:443"
-# or if your compose uses 5601:
 #  - "56010:5601"
 ```